SAP-archive/BUILD/Contributing.md

 ### Issue handling process

-When an issue is reported, a committer will look at it and either confirm it as a real issue (by giving the "approved" label), close it if it is not an issue, or ask for more details.
+When an issue is reported, a committer will look at it and either confirm it as a real issue, close it if it is not an issue, or ask for more details.
 Approved issues are then either assigned to a committer in GitHub, reported in our internal issue handling system, or left open as "contribution welcome" for easy or not urgent fixes.

 An issue that is about a real bug is closed as soon as the fix is committed.
 The closing comment explains which patch version(s) will contain the fix.